-While the impact of soft-tissue diverticula is more difficult to assess, it is easy to imagine that the density of a typical neosauropod neck may have been less than 0.5 kg/dm3.
+While the impact of soft-tissue diverticula is more difficult to assess, it is easy to imagine that the density of a typical neosauropod neck may have been less than $0.5 \text{ kg/dm}^3$ .
 Although pneumaticity was undoubtedly an important adaptation for increasing the length of the neck without greatly increasing its mass, a longer neck remains more mechanically demanding than a shorter neck of the same mass, because that mass acts further from the fulcrum of the cervicodorsal joint, increasing the moment that must be counteracted by the epaxial tension members.
 Also, longer trachea and blood vessels cause physiological difficulties: weight support is only one of the problems imposed by a long neck.

-While pneumaticity may be necessary for the development of a long neck, it is clearly not sufficient: while three groups of theropods, all pneumatic, evolved necks in the 2-2.5 m range, and pneumatic pterosaurs attained 3 m, these remain well short of even the less impressive sauropod necks.
+While pneumaticity may be necessary for the development of a long neck, it is clearly not sufficient: while three groups of theropods, all pneumatic, evolved necks in the 2-2.5 m range, and pneumatic pterosaurs attained 3 m, these remain well short of even the less impressive sauropod necks (e.g., 4 m in Camarasaurus AMNH 5761; Osborn & Mook, 1921).